-The Polar Circle Marathon - often referred to as "the coolest marathon on earth" takes place in Kangerlussuaq, Greenland.
-The endless ice and arctic tundra of this vast country make up the backdrop of this unusual race., in which runners pass glacier tongues, moraine landscapes and the soundless, arctic desert.
-This is a rare opportunity to visit one of the most remote corners of the world combined with a challenging running event.
+The Polar Circle Marathon - often referred to as "the coolest marathon on Earth" - takes place in Kangerlussuaq, Greenland.
+The endless ice and arctic tundra of this vast country are the backdrop for this unusual race, in which runners race through the soundless arctic desert past glacier tongues and moraine landscapes.
+This is a rare opportunity to visit one of the most remote corners of the world while daring to take part in an extremely challenging running event.

 Runners can choose between the marathon Saturday or half marathon Sunday or run both by joining the Polar Bear Challenge!

 Kindly be advised that entry to any Albatros Adventure Marathon is only available in combination with an official tour package.
 Race entry only is not possible for international runners.
 View our entry packages here

 For any inquiries about the race or entry packages, please write us at firstname.lastname@example.org

 We cannot wait to have you on board!